Who is an Android app developer?

 This is because, with a desktop application, the operating system manages other applications and their priorities so you don’t have to worry about them.

-But with Android, it’s your job to code your application to handle external events.
+But with mobile development, it’s your job to code your application to handle external events.

 For instance, what does your Android app do if the phone rings in the middle of a resource-consuming animation?